-Good on Paper is definitely a hangover but he’s a bit of an anomaly because there may have been moments of no contact, we never got too carried away in our dealings with each other to have caused us to cut off communication completely.
-Things with him just came to a head when I finally got to the point of no longer needing him to satisfy my voracious sexual appetite and if you’re looking for a little background, you can go here and here.
+Good on Paper is definitely a hangover but he’s a bit of an anomaly.
+There may have been extended periods of no contact but we never had any real dust ups that would have caused either of us to cut off communication completely.
+Things with him just came to a head when I finally got to the point of no longer needing him to satisfy my late night cravings and if you’re looking for a little background, you can go here and here.

 GOP: “It’s that time again”.

 ME: “Time for what?”

 GOP: “Time for us to meet and deal with us”

 ME: “Ah….
 No dear, I don’t think so.
 I’m pretty far beyond the random booty sessions.”

 GOP: “Me too.
 We need to have lunch and talk.”